 How old is a child too old for a baby sitter or nanny?

 A child is never too old for a companion.
 However, ‘too old’ is likely when the child feels and expresses displeasure about having a minder.

 How old should children stop using the pacifier?

-When the cons of the pacifier outweighs the pros.
+When the cons of the pacifier outweigh the pros.
 Prolonged sucking when lying down increases risk of ear infection (mucus can be pulled towards the Eustachian tube).
 Sucking also teaches the tongue to rest in a downward position instead of the palate, which may hinder adequate articulation development.
-Prolonged use of pacifier may also result in crooked teeth.
+Prolonged use of a pacifier may also result in crooked teeth.

 Plugging the mouth with a pacifier can also delay the development of verbalization and expressive language development when a child relies on pointing instead of making sounds or words to make requests.

 By about 2 years old, a child is at the age to know what they want, make demands, and protest, resulting in increased challenges when weaning.
 It is easiest to wean when a child is younger, by helping them find other ways to self-sooth, like a soft-toy, or blanket.

 ⇒ Related Read: 6 Tried And Tested Ways To Wean Your Child Off Pacifiers